chauvu183/Rest-service-game/README.md

 ## Running the program

-This is a simple role playing game in Java.
+This is a simple role playing gameController in Java.
 The User have the change to expore the Zoram World and gain experience by solving quests

 ### Firt Step

 User have three options :
 1. Register a new user
 2. Continue with their Adventure by login into their old account
-3. Exit the game
+3. Exit the gameController
 ```
 __          __  _                            _______      ______
 \ \        / / | |                          |__   __|    |___  /